Developing a RSocket Server with Spring Boot: From Zero to AWS EC2 deployment

 Deploying the Application to EC2

-Heading back to your EC2 dashboard, you should see the status change from Pending to Running.
-When it does you are ready to connect to it.
-When you select the instance that you created, you should be able to click the connect button on the top of the page.
+on the top of the page.
 This will show you a page for the commands you will need to connect to the instance.

-In essence, you have to ensure that the key file you downloaded earlier has the correct permissions (chmod 400 hbrown-aws.pem).
-You can then use ssh to connect to your instance as the example suggests, using a command similar to:
+In essence, you have to ensure that the key file you downloaded earlier has the correct permissions (chmod 400 hbrown-aws.pem

 ssh -i "hbrown-aws.pem" ec2-user@ec2-13-245-77-31.af-south-1.compute.amazonaws.com

-Be sure to specify the full path to your pem file and to use the correct user name if you chose a different AMI (for Amazon Linux 2 AMI (HVM), SSD Volume Type - ami-050312a64b6fd7ad9, ec2-user is correct).
+file and to use the correct user name if you chose a different AMI

 You may see a message warning you about the authenticity of host and asking you if you want to continue connecting.
-You can select yes.
+You can select yes

-You may then be prompted to update the packages using: sudo yum update which you can also do.
-This should be very fast.
+You may then be prompted to update the packages using: sudo yum update

 Installing a Java Runtime